pekwm/pekwm/doc/overview.md

 An Introduction to pekwm
 ------------------------

-pekwm, a window manager written by Claes Nästén that was once based on the aewm++ window manager, but has since evolved enough that it no longer resembles aewm++ at all.
-It also has an expanded feature-set, including window grouping (similar to ion, pwm, or fluxbox), auto properties, Xinerama support and keygrabber that supports keychains, and much more.
+pekwm, a window manager written by Claes Nästén, was once based on the aewm++ window manager, but has since evolved enough that it no longer resembles aewm++ at all. pekwm also has an expanded feature-set, including window grouping (similar to ion, pwm, or fluxbox), auto properties, Xinerama support and keygrabber that supports keychains, and much more.

 ### Why pekwm?

 "Why make another window manager?", some ask.
-This may confuse some people, but the best answer is "Why not?".
-There are arguments out there that it's better to have a single standard desktop environment, so that our mothers can find their way around, but in all honestly, if most of us wanted the same environment as our mothers, we probably wouldn't be reading this anyway.
-The same can also be applied to Your sister, your roommate, your wife, even your cat.
+I say,"Why not?".
+Some of you may argue that it's better to have a single standard desktop environment, so that our mothers can find their way around, but in all honesty, if most of us wanted the same environment as our mothers, we probably wouldn't be reading this anyway.
+The same can also be applied to your sister, your roommate, your wife, even your cat...

-"Why should I use pekwm?", others ask.
-Nobody ever said you should.
-However, we use it.
-And you're welcome to as well.
-You should use the environment most suited to you.
-For a better answer to this question, Check out the [pekwm Features](#pekwm-features) section below.
+"Why should I use pekwm?", others may ask.
+Well, you don't have to!
+However, we use it, and you're welcome to try it out as well.
+As always,you should use the environment most suited to you.
+For a more comprehensive answer to this question, check out the [pekwm Features](#pekwm-features) section below.

 ### pekwm Features